Thursday, July 7, 2016

 Good thing the Church doesn’t get involved in politics today, isn’t it?

 Bill K. Underwood is a columnist and author of several books.
-You can support this channel by shopping for his books at Amazon.com.
+You can help support this site by shopping for his books at Amazon.com.

 No comments: